Learn Faith-Based Rehab: Treating th...

 By

 For many people, addiction recovery is a spiritual experience.
-Faith-based rehab programs focus on this idea, incorporating religious or spiritual practices into the recovery process.
+Faith-based rehab programs focus on this idea, incorporating religious or spiritual practices into a comprehensive substance abuse treatment and addiction recovery program.
 Some of these programs are connected with a specific religion, such as Christianity or Buddhism.
 Others simply invite people to connect with a higher power, which clients define for themselves.

 The process of addiction recovery, like the process—or science—of spirituality, is an extremely personal one.